congyewang/Master_Dissertation/README.md

 This folder includes the group transformation data assuming that individual notes are stressed as the form of their major triads.

+#### 2.1.2.3

+This folder includes the binary data ignoring quiet notes, octave, and duration.

 ### 2.1.3 DataBases

 This folder contains two sqlite3 databases, namely `note.db` and `group.db`.